dfe-analytical-services/ees-data-screener/future_development.md

 # Future developments to this screener

 ## Working task list
-+ Make the validity + spaces tests into loops that print out the incorrect values
-+ Test the geography completed error messages
++ **Fix the issue with the geography columns not present giving both pass and fail messages**

 + Neaten up the error messages by using break and next instead of stop to decide what messages are shown
  + Try using ifelse and break/next with the col_type check
 + Fix the issue with £ symbol

 ## Future ideas
++ Make the validity + spaces tests into loops that print out the incorrect values
++ Something Laura said about making sure each row was 'unique' (presumably observational unit and filter combinations?)
 + Something that counts and outputs the maximum character lengths per column - more of a style guide to consider later
 + Count the number of spaces and commas in a file for those checks and print those